-- 8. Optional: Select the <part number> links in the page displaying BOM part details to navigate to the previous and next BOM parts in a sequential order of the BOM parts. - 9.
-Optional: In the JUMP TO PART NUMBER box, specify the part number that you want to locate and then press Enter.
+8. Optional: Select the <part number> links in the page displaying BOM part details to navigate to the previous and next BOM parts in a sequential order of the BOM parts.

+9. Optional: In the JUMP TO PART NUMBER box, specify the part number that you want to locate and then press Enter.
 You must enter the complete part number in the search box and the Unit Operations application displays only the BOM part that contains the search text.
-Alternatively, to search for a BOM part by using a barcode, select (a), and then scan for the barcode of the BOM part.
-The Unit Operations application supports the barcodes of standards Code 39 and Code 128 only.
+Alternatively, to search for a BOM part by using a barcode, select , and then scan for the barcode of the BOM part.
+Use your device's front camera only for Barcode/QR code scanning.
+The application supports one-dimensional (Aztec, Data Matrix, MaxiCode, PDF417, UPC-A, UPC-E, UPC/EAN Extension) and two-dimensional (Codabar, Code 39, Code 93, Code 128, EAN-8, EAN-13, ITF, QR Code, RSS 14, RSS Expanded) types of standard codes.
+In iPad, you can use only in the Safari browser.

 The page containing the selected BOM part details appears.